popitagabriel16/TransfermateTest/README.md

 Framework created with Java Selenium and Cucumber BDD tool

 Framework designed following POM model with Page Factory.
-In TransfermateTests.class I'm using @Ignore because I'm assuming you will run the test by Cucumber.
+In TransfermateTests.class I'm using @Ignore because I'm assuming you will run the test by Cucumber, and I don't want the test to be run twice from command-line.

 ExtentReport will generate reports with screeenshot on fail, only if you run the the tests from TransfermateTests.class